calyxir/calyx/docs/frontends/queues.md

 - Pop first tries to pop from `hot`.
 If this succeeds, great.
 If it fails, it increments `hot` and therefore continues to check all other flows in round robin fashion.
-- Peek works in a similar fashion to `pop`, except `hot` is restored to its original value at the every end.
-Further, nothing is actually dequeued.

 The source code is available in [`gen_strict_or_rr.py`][gen_strict_or_rr.py], which is parameterized on round_robin being `true` or `false`.

 ### Strict Queues

-Strict queues support n flows as well, but instead, flows have a strict order of priority, which determines popping and peeking order.
+Strict queues support n flows as well, but instead, flows have a strict order of priority, which determines popping order.
 If the highest priority flow is silent when it is its turn, that flow simply skips its turn and the next priority flow is offered service.
-If a higher priority flow get pushed to in the interim, the next call to pop/peek will return from that flow.
+If a higher priority flow get pushed to in the interim, the next call to pop will return from that flow.

 Like round robin queues, it takes in a list `boundaries` that must be of length `n`, which divide the incoming traffic into `n` flows.